-In 1856, the Pennsylvania Democrat James Buchanan was elected President because of a deadlock over the slavery issue among the other major politicians.
-He announced a policy of non-interference with slavery in the states and popular sovereignty (choice by the electorate) in the federal territories.
-But he then used his presidential powers to enable Kansas's small slaveholding population to secure a pro-slavery constitution at the time Kansas was shifting from status as a territory to becoming a state.
-For this, Buchanan lost the support of most Northern Democrats.
-The resulting disruption within the Democratic Party made possible the Republican Abraham Lincoln's election to the Presidency in 1860.
+In 1856, the Pennsylvania Democrat James Buchanan was elected President because of a deadlock over the slavery issue among the other major politicians, and he then announced a policy of noninterference with slavery in the states and popular sovereignty (choice by the electorate) in the federal territories.
+Because of controversy over the admission of Kansas as a state, Buchanan lost the support of most Northern Democrats, and the resulting disruption within the Democratic Party made possible Abraham Lincoln's election to the Presidency in 1860.
 The Civil War followed.
-The expression "underground railroad" may have originated in Pennsylvania, where numerous citizens aided the escape of slaves to freedom in Canada.
-Anna Dickinson, Lucretia Mott, Ann Preston, and Jane Grey Swisshelm were among Pennsylvania women who led the antislavery cause.
-Thaddeus Stevens was an uncompromising foe of slavery in Congress after he was reelected to the House of Representatives in 1859.
-Pennsylvania's abolitionist leaders were both African American and white.
+The expression "underground railroad" may have originated in Pennsylvania, where numerous citizens aided the escape of slaves to freedom in Canada, Anna Dickinson, Lucretia Mott, Ann Preston, and Jane Swisshelm were among Pennsylvania women who led the antislavery cause.
+Thaddeus Stevens was an uncompromising foe of slavery in Congress after he was re-elected to the House of Representatives in 1859.
+Pennsylvania abolitionist leaders were both African American and white.

-African Americans-African American leaders included those who made political appeals, like James Forten and Martin R. Delany; underground railroad workers such as Robert Purvis and William Still; publication activist John B. Vashon and his son George; and the organizer of the Christiana Riot of 1851 against fugitive slave hunters, William Parker.
+African Americans - African American leaders included those who made political appeals, like James Forten and Martin R. Delany; Underground Railroad workers Robert Purvis and William Still; publication activist John B. Vashon and his son George; and the organizer of the Christiana Riot of 1851 against fugitive slave hunters, William Parker.
 African Americans made several cultural advances during this period.
 William Whipper organized reading rooms in Philadelphia.
 In 1794, Rev. Absolam Jones founded St. Thomas African Episcopal Church, and Rev. Richard Allen opened the Mother Bethel African Methodist Episcopal Church, both in Philadelphia.
 The first African American church in Pittsburgh was founded in 1822 by a congregation of the African Methodist Episcopal (A.M.E.)
 Church.

-Women-Courageous individual women worked not only for their own cause but also for other reforms, although the status of the whole female population changed little during this period.
+Women - Courageous individual women worked not only for their own cause but also for other reforms, although the status of the whole female population changed little during this period.
 Catherine Smith, for example, manufactured musket barrels for the Revolutionary Army, and the mythical battle heroine Molly Pitcher was probably also a Pennsylvanian.
 Sara Franklin Bache and Ester De Berdt Reed organized a group of 2,200 Pennsylvania women to collect money, buy cloth, and sew clothing for Revolutionary soldiers.
 Lucretia Mott, a Quaker preacher and teacher, was one of four women to participate at the formation of the American Anti-Slavery Society in Philadelphia in 1833, and became president of the Female Anti-Slavery Society.
-With Elizabeth Cady Stanton she launched the campaign for women's rights at Seneca Falls, New York, in 1848.
-Jane Grey Swisshelm, abolitionist and advocate of women's rights, used newspapers and lectures.
+With Elizabeth Cady Stanton she launched the campaign for women's rights at Seneca Falls New York, in 1848.
+Jane Grev Swisshelm, abolitionist and advocate of women's rights. used newspapers and lectures.
 In 1848, she launched her abolitionist paper, The Saturday Visiter, which featured antislavery propaganda and women's rights advocacy.
 Also during that year, her essays influenced the state legislature to grant married women the right to own property.